Biz-codes/we-friendly-capstone-server/README.md

 ##### Reviews Page (Priority - High Est. 3h) (to do later)
 * as a logged-in user,
-* I want to search for reviews by business name and/or zipcode, and filter by state, business type and/or identity group,
+* I want to search for reviews by business name, zipcode, state, category and/or identity group,
 * so I can find reviews of relevant businesses and services where I can have positive experiences

 ##### Reviews Page (Priority - High Est. 1h) (to do later)